 Reasons to Buy MacBook Air M2 Instead of Pro M2

 You must have already set up your mind to buy any of the new MacBooks powered with Apple M2 chips.
-But as someone who had been using MacBooks for a longer time, I wouldn’t recommend getting yourself a MacBook Pro M2.
+But as someone who has been using MacBooks for longer, I wouldn’t recommend getting yourself a MacBook Pro M2.
 Why would I suggest the MacBook Air M2 instead?
 Below are some reasons.

 Better Design, Display

-The main design change for MacBook Air is not just reflected on the screen.
+The main design change for MacBook Air is reflected in more than just the screen.
 I’d say the MacBook Air M2 is purely a budget version of last year’s 14 & 16-inch MacBook Pro models, at least in the design department.

 The keyboard The function key row now has full-size keys, along with its low-profile design for a seamless typing experience.
 The MacBook Pro M2 features the same keyboard, but the top function key row is taken by the Touch Bar, which, by the way, no one loves to use these days (except for some programmers).

 Both the MacBook Air and Pro with M2 have the same screens.
-This means you are going to get the same resolution, same brightness, contrast, HDR, and whatnot.
-Even here the MacBook has an upper hand with a notch screen, giving extra space for the apps to run without bothering about the menu bar.
+This means you will get the same resolution, brightness, contrast, HDR, and whatnot.
+Even here, the MacBook has the upper hand with a notch screen, giving extra space for the apps to run without bothering about the menu bar.

 Let’s close the lid and take a look from the outside.
-MacBook Air has the new design Apple is going to keep at least for another 3-5 years.
+MacBook Air has the new design Apple will keep for at least another 3-5 years.
 But you get left behind with the old MacBook design from 2020 or before if you purchase the MacBook Pro M2 (👎).
 Who wouldn’t want to slay with the new MacBook after spending over a grand on it?
-MacBook Air M2 is your choice in this as you get the updated design.
+MacBook Air M2 is your choice as you get the updated design.
 The Air lineup also adds two more colors – Moonlight and Starlight.

 You Get MagSafe Charging on Air, Not on Pro